 Tick one of the other boxes only if neither of the first two situations applied.

 For the purposes of the Canada child tax benefit (CCTB), the GST/HST credit, or working income tax benefit (WITB) only, if your marital status changes during the year and you are entitled to any CCTB payments, GST/HST credit payments, or WITB advance payments, you must tell us by the end of the month following the month in which your status changes.
-However, in the case of separation, do not notify us until you have been separated for more than 90 consecutive days.
-Let us know by going to My Account, by calling 1-800-387-1193, or by sending us a completed Form RC65, Marital Status Change, or by calling 1-800-387-1193.
+However, if you are separated, do not notify us until you have been separated for more than 90 consecutive days.
+Let us know by going to My Account, by calling 1-800-387-1193, or by sending us a completed Form RC65, Marital Status Change.

 This applies to a person who is not your spouse, with whom you are living in a conjugal relationship, and to whom at least one of the following situations applies.
 He or she: